 Master of Social Work (MSW)

-Students in the program can take one of two tracks: 1) the clinical track, which includes health, children and families, school social work, mental health specialities and 2) the leadership and development track, which emphasizes skills in administration, nonprofit management, grant-writing, staff supervision, and program development.
+Students in the Master's in Social Work program can take one of two tracks: 1) the clinical track, which includes health, children and families, school social work, mental health specialities, as well as subspecialties in advanced family treatment, gero-ed, forensic mental health, migration studies, and practice with at-risk youth and 2) the leadership and development track, which emphasizes skills in administration, nonprofit management, grant-writing, staff supervision, and program development.

 Upon completion of the program, students have completed the education requirements for the LSW and the LCSW licenses.

-- Earn your degree from a respected program rated #44 in the nation for graduate social work by U.S. News & World Report.
+- Earn your degree from an accredited, nonprofit college rated #44 in the nation for graduate social work by U.S. News & World Report.

 - Benefit from Loyola's 300 agency/nonprofit partnerships for fieldwork.

 - Advance-standing options available for students who received a BSW degree within the past five years.

 - Focus on your specialty through the clinical or leadership and development tracks.

 - Online courses and blended online/in-person courses available